AntJW/mason_api/README.md

 ### Vector DB

 [Qdrant](https://qdrant.tech/) is the vector database used.
 The open source version deployed as a Cloud Run Service.
+For local development it can run in a docker container.

 * REST API: localhost:6333
 * Web UI: localhost:6333/dashboard